Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Introduction

-MOST-based models are widely used and implemented, particularly in ASL and ABL schemes.
-While more traditional boundary layer schemes employ first-order, 1.5-order or occasionally second order closure schemes \cite{cohen_review_2015,lock_new_2000}, many modern schemes leverage higher order closures that resolve the scalar variances prognostically, temperature and moisture variances in particular, and require complete surface layer scalings \cite{waterman_examining_2022,larson_clubb-silhs_2022,nakanishi_development_2009,cheng_improved_2015}.
+MOST-based models are widely used and implemented, particularly in ASL schemes.
+While more traditional boundary layer schemes employ first-order, 1.5-order or occasionally second order closure schemes \cite{cohen_review_2015,lock_new_2000}, many modern schemes leverage higher order closures that resolve the variances of temperature and moisture prognostically and require complete surface layer scalings \cite{waterman_examining_2022,larson_clubb-silhs_2022,nakanishi_development_2009,cheng_improved_2015}.
 MOST, specifically the flux-variance relations, is also leveraged to make measurements of ecosystem fluxes (latent heat and carbon fluxes) using less expensive instrumentation than the standard eddy covariance method requires \cite{fischer_merging_2023,shih_challenges_2025,buttar_fetch_2019,buttar_estimation_2022}.
 MOST-based methods are common due to the simple and powerful relationships they enable.
-MOST flux-variance relations state that the variance of any quantity $s$ in the surface layer, non-dimensionalized by the flux of $s$ $\overline{w's'}$ and friction velocity $u_*$, will be a universal function of only one parameter $\zeta$, or
+MOST flux-variance relations state that the variance of any quantity $s$ in the surface layer, ($\sigma_s^2$), non-dimensionalized by the flux of $s$ ($\overline{w's'}$) and friction velocity ($u_*$), will be a universal function of only one parameter $\zeta$, or

 where $\Phi_{s}$ is defined as

 with $\sigma_s$ as the square root of the scalar variance (standard deviation) and with stability parameter

 with height $z_h$ as height above the ground, $d$ as the zero plane displacement height, $\theta_v$ as the virtual potential temperature, $g$ as the acceleration due to gravity, $\kappa=0.4$ as the von Kármán constant, $\overline{w'\theta_v'}$ as the buoyancy flux, and friction velocity $ u_*=(\overline{u'w'}^2+\overline{v'w'}^2)^{1/4}$.
 The form $f(\zeta)$ is obtained by curve fitting through observational results, with these fit curves applied in the aforementioned MOST-based schemes \cite{monin_basic_1954,wyngaard_budgets_1971}